 AUCKLAND, NEW ZEALAND — Today’s the day we left the United States.
-We gave our shoes and boots a final cleaning and then caught our 7am shuttle to the Honolulu airport.
-The checkin line there was pretty long, but we had to get our boarding passes from an attendant, because we didn’t book a round-trip ticket.
-New Zealand really wants to make sure we weren’t overstaying our welcome!
-So we had to provide details for our flight from Christchurch to Melbourne, luckily also on Air New Zealand.
+We gave our shoes and boots a final cleaning and then caught our 7 a.m. shuttle to the Honolulu airport.
+We had to get our boarding passes from an attendant, since we booked a one-way ticket and New Zealand really wants to make sure we don’t overstay our welcome!
+So we had to show our ticket from Christchurch to Melbourne, luckily also on Air New Zealand.

-Next up was the beagle-test, or so we thought.
-From friends and other reports we knew New Zealand is rightly concerned about travelers carrying in seeds, animals or other biological contaminants which would affect their ecosystem.
-One way, we were told, was the use of beagles smelling people’s luggage.
-We never saw them, maybe because we declared our camping gear and were pulled aside to a special area where they visually inspected our boots and where we had to hand over our tent, stakes, poles etc. to a lab.
-Not declaring used camping gear would have carried a $400 fine, and they do X-ray everything!
+We never saw them, maybe because we declared our camping gear and were pulled aside to a special area, where they inspected our boots and made us hand over our tent, stakes and poles to be X-rayed in the lab.
+Not declaring used camping gear alone would have cost us a $400 fine!

-Our AirBnb host, Gill, was very nice, and we chatted a bit in the spacious kitchen over wine and tea.
-The conversation eventually turned to the man with the big ego who shall go nameless and perceptions of various cultures abroad as well as the effect or the booming tourism industry New Zealanders.
+Our Airbnb host, Gill, seemed nice, and we chatted a bit in the spacious kitchen over wine and tea.
+The conversation eventually turned to the orange-haired man with the big ego and the effect of New Zealand’s booming tourism industry on locals — in Gill’s view, both negatives.
 It was an interesting, if a bit depressing conversation.